eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 - Ensure the project can be built by using a `release` build configuration.

 For example, you can build the project by using the command: `swift build --configuration release`.

-## Generic Docker projects

-If you have a Dockerized application that does not fit an existing template, you can still add the project to Codewind by selecting the **Other (Basic Container)** option as the project type.
-For the application state detection to work, the Dockerfile needs to include an `EXPOSE` instruction to point to the port that is used to determine whether the project is running.

 ## Appsody projects